AntonKueltz/AntonKueltz.github.io/_posts/2022-12-22-cryptopals-set2-challenge16.md

 ---
 layout: post
+title: "CBC Bitflipping Attacks"
-title:  "Cryptopals Set 2, Challenge 16"
+subtitle:  "Cryptopals Set 2, Challenge 16"
 author: Anton Kueltz
-tag: cryptopals
+tags: ["cryptopals", "practical-exploit"]
 ---

 In the final challenge of the second set we ease up on poor ECB mode and